sass/node-sass/docs/build.md

 `libsass` is only a library and does not do much on its own.
 You need an implementation that you can use from the [command line][6].
-Or some [[bindings|Implementations]] to use it within your favorite programming language.
+Or some [bindings|Implementations][9] to use it within your favorite programming language.
 You should be able to get [`sassc`][6] running by following the instructions in this guide.

 Before starting, see [setup dev environment](setup-environment.md).